neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 The following example creates a new content element `Acme.Demo:YouTube` which needs the YouTube URL and then renders the video player.

-First, the *TYPO3CR Node Type* needs to be defined in `NodeTypes.yaml`.
+First, the *Neos ContentRepository Node Type* needs to be defined in `NodeTypes.yaml`.
 This can be done in your site package or in a package dedicated to content elements, if reuse is foreseeable.

 ::